 A former teacher and Masters graduate, James Cracknell's wide appeal means that he is as likely to be found on Children's BBC as he is on a debate for Radio 5 and has presented gongs at the BAFTAS and the Disney Kids Awards.
 Passionate and articulate, James is keen to encourage the growth and development of sport where he can.

 James is admired by the press and public for his style and success, and has been the recipient of many lifestyle awards including being named as one of 2005's best dressed men in Britain by the Mail on Sunday.
-He is married to television presenter Beverley Turner and they have three children.

 James Cracknell's speaking style is relaxed, bright and extremely charismatic.
 With his natural style and sense of humour, audiences really warm to his unique laid back approach.